zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 We define a class `Magnifier` and *register* it with the `BaseManager` class (line 16).

-With a `BaseManger` object running (line 20), it "manages" a background *server process*, which knows how to use the classes that have been registered.
+With a `BaseManger` object running (line 20), it "manages" a background *server process* (or *server* for short), which knows how to use the classes that have been registered.

-We call `manager.Magnifier()` (line 21).
-This method is dynamically defined on the `BaseManager` class when we did the registration.
-This call tells the server process to create an instance of `Magnifier` and holds on to it for later use.
-In detail, the server process calls the second parameter given to `register` (line 16), which is the `Magnifier` class, that is, it calls `Magnifier.__init__`, taking parameters as usual.
+When we call `manager.Magnifier()` (line 21), notice that the Python standard library certainly has no idea that one particular user will use it for something called "Magnifier".
+This method is dynamically defined on the `BaseManager` class when we made the registration.
+This call tells the *server* to create an instance of `Magnifier` and holds on to it for later use.
+In detail, the server calls the second parameter given to `register` (line 16), which is the `Magnifier` class, that is, it calls `Magnifier.__init__`, taking arguments as usual if any is provided in the call `manager.Magnifier(...)`.
 On line 21, it uses the default parameter value(s); one line 27, we pass in an argument.
 The call to `manager.Magnifier` returns a *proxy* to the `Magnifier` instance that has been created in the server process. `mag2` and `mag3` are proxies to two unrelated objects in the server process.

-We call the method `scale` on the proxy object (line 23, 29).
-This asks the server process to call the `scale` method on the real `Magnifier` object corresponding to the proxy, and return the result.
-In the main process (the "client" or "user" process), we get this result from the call.
-The proxy object (`mag2` and `mag3`) is an instance of a proxy class that is dynamically defined during registration.
+We call the method `scale` on the proxy objects (line 23, 29).
+This asks the server to call the `scale` method on the real `Magnifier` objects corresponding to the proxies, and return the results to the user in the "main" (or "client") process.
+The proxy object (`mag2` and `mag3`) is an instance of a proxy class that is dynamically defined according to registration info.
 The proxy class defines the method `scale`, by default, because it is a "public" method of the class that is being registered.

-That's it.
+That finishes the phone call.

 If this is new to you, think about it.
 This opens the door to many, many possibilities.